 Visas are not normally required for Australians entering Japan for tourism for visits of less than 90 days.
 Japan's Visa Waiver Program is strictly enforced.
 Visitors may be refused entry if the applicant is unable to provide evidence of sufficient funds, an onward/return ticket or confirmed accommodation arrangements, or if immigration authorities believe the traveller intends to seek employment.
 If entry is denied, the decision cannot be appealed and travellers may be refused entry into Japan for up to five years

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy or Consulate of Japan for the most up to date information.
+The Embassy of Japan in Canberra has information for visa applicants on its website.
 Other informative websites are: Immigration Bureau of Japan, and the Customs and Tariff Bureau of Japan.

 All foreign nationals, including permanent residents of Japan, are required to have their fingerprints electronically scanned and are photographed upon arrival in Japan.
 Refusal to provide fingerprints or be photographed is grounds for refusal of entry into Japan.
 People under 16 years of age and holders of diplomatic or official visas are exempt.
 More information is available from the Immigration Bureau of Japan.